Reviews You Can Rely On

 No rack or tail light

-Knobby tires can be noisy on pavement
+Knobby tires might be noisy on pavement

 Read more: Ride1Up Turris XR review